petteriTeikari/first-order-model-wrapper/README.md

 The original repo was quite easy to get it running and nicely documented, this just added the audio to the output.
 TODO! put everything behiund a single Python call on command window so there are no separate steps.
 If you are new to using code/AI for creative purposes, you might want to look at the [instructions for getting video style transfer to work](https://github.com/petteriTeikari/ReReVST-UX-Wrapper) to get maybe a bit better understand what all these components are that you need to install.

+**NOTE!** You might find the README.md too detailed, and it was written for people with very little experience in making code from online work for their purposes.

 ### Pre-prerequisites

 * Install [Anaconda3](https://www.anaconda.com/products/individual#windows) (if you have other Python 3.8 already, that is fine) ([installation instructions](https://docs.anaconda.com/anaconda/install/windows/))

 * Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), if you are `pull`ing this repo (you could just download the zip as well if you really do not know what this is)

 * Install [`ffmpeg`](https://ffmpeg.org/download.html)

 * GO to terminal / command window here and execute the commands from there (**NOTE!** all the path separators are in Linux/Mac syntax `/` instead of Windows' \\)

 ### Clone this repository